-Manchester cheap eats
+Best cheap eats in Manchester

 Kate Wilson and Jim Morgan (previously of Honest Crust) know a thing or two about pizza.
-They've been involved in pop-ups and events previously but now they've set up their own permanent site in an area of the city known at one time as Little Italy, Ancoats.
+They've been involved in pop-ups and events previously but then set up their own permanent site in an area of the city known at one time as Little Italy, and now as Ancoats.

 It’s safe to say expectations are low when you have to enter a restaurant via a metal staircase in a takeaway that’s surrounded by tens of nightclubs and bars.
 While Ethiopian restaurant Habesha certainly is a little rustic, once you’ve grabbed yourself a bottle of St George (an Ethiopian beer), you’ll soon forget about the precarious entrance.
 The richly spiced stews (meat or veg) served on gluten-free injera bread are a must.

-While the atmosphere inside is perfectly acceptable, it’s obvious that ambience has never been the number one concern; lighting seems to vary from extremely low level one night to almost blinding the next and wall decorations are at their most simple and stereotypical.
+While the atmosphere inside is perfectly acceptable, it’s obvious that ambience has never been the number one concern here: lighting seems to vary from extremely low level one night to almost blinding the next and wall decorations are at their most simple and stereotypical.
 However, as is often the case, this is a reassuring scenario, leaving the steaming bowls of Vietnamese pho (soup noodles) a focus.

-There are two branches of Panchos to choose from: one in the Arndale Food Market and one just off Oxford Road, near to Manchester Metropolitan University.
+There are two branches of Panchos to choose from: one in the Arndale Food Market and one just off Oxford Road, near Manchester Metropolitan University.
 Regardless of which you visit, the food is consistent, tasty and offers good value for money.
 A rare taste of authentic Mexican fare in Manchester.

 Love a hidden gem?
 You don’t get much more off the beaten track than this authentic Thai diner in a Chinatown supermarket.
 Highlights include a bright purple fish ball stew, eye-wateringly hot papaya salad and black rice pudding, baked to sticky perfection in banana leaves.

-Many Brits grew up eating toasted cheese sandwiches in front of the TV – and Northern Soul make the city’s best.
-Choose from extras like beef patties, bacon and house pickles – or go back to basics with the three-cheese house blend.
+Many Brits grew up eating toasted cheese sandwiches in front of the TV, and Northern Soul make the city’s best.
+Choose from extras like beef patties, bacon and house pickles, or go back to basics with the three-cheese house blend.
 Lampshades made from cheese graters and wooden decking warm this semi-outdoor stall, just opposite the Arndale Food Market.

 The best thing about this kebab shop is that you don’t need to be hammered to enjoy the grub they’re dishing out.
 While there’s a table service restaurant hidden at the back, most don’t get further than the takeout counter at the front.
 This is where you’ll get value for money: food that’s tastier eaten off your lap or whilst walking home than it is on a plate with a knife and fork.

-Close to the ‘Four Banks’ intersection in Chorlton, a suburban area of south Manchester known for its bars and cafés, this Middle Eastern family-run restaurant provides good value food, ideal for groups of friends or a midweek bite to eat.
+Close to the Four Banks intersection in Chorlton, a suburban area of south Manchester known for its bars and cafés, this Middle Eastern family-run restaurant provides good value food, ideal for groups of friends or a midweek bite to eat.

 Popular with everyone from students to Olympic athletes, Viet Shack’s self-styled healthy Vietnamese street food comes with a modern twist.
 With counter service and seating shared with the rest of the Arndale Food Market's customers, it's set up perfectly for a quick, cheap lunch.
 That said, this isn't food that you'll necessarily want to rush.